thacherT1D/webdevstuff/Deployment/Deploying_Express__Postgres_Apps_to_Heroku_using_dotenv.desc.md

 * Be able to deploy an Node/Express app to Heroku using the CLI
 * Be able to connect your app to a postgres database on heroku

-## EXERCISE SUMMARY

-Included in this [REPO](https://github.com/gSchool/intro-to-deploying-express-pg-apps-to-heroku) is a CRUD app that uses a local Postgres database.
-Your mission will be to deploy the included repo to Heroku and connect it to a Heroku provided Postgres database.

 ## What is Heroku?

 Google `how does heroku work` and click on the `https://devcenter.heroku.com` link.
 Read the documentation through __RELEASES__ and stop.
 Then, use the documentation to answer the following questions: